sherwino/keepitpupper/docs/html.md

 There are a few interesting things to note about this.

 - The images are wrapped in a ```<picture></picture>``` tag.
-- The each of he srcset sources is wrapped in a ```<source></source>``` tag.
+- Each of the srcset sources are wrapped in a ```<source></source>``` tag.
-- The source tag contains a media query, and it has a string with the multiple image options with the Dpi as a suffix.
+- The source tag contains a media query, and it has a string with multiple image options with Dpi as a suffix.
 - Final thing to note is that the picture tag also has the generic ```<img></img>``` tag to fall back to if none of those conditions apply, and if the browser does not support srcset options. ...basically if these options don't work, well here is a the least fancy version of our image using an old fashioned img tag.

 Actually MDN wrote about this topic [here](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images), and mentions why you probably should do this in the HTML, and not through JS, or CSS.
 Tl;dr - basically browser will prefetch the images and by the time the script kicks in you have already downloaded the large image.
 The CSS way shown [here](https://cloudfour.com/thinks/responsive-images-101-part-8-css-images/)